CommuniCityProject/communicity_toolbox/toolbox/Projects/InstanceSegmentation/README.md

 - **``POST``** _/ngsi-ld/v1/notify_

-  Route to notify the activation of a subscription (usually used by a context broker)
+  Route to notify the activation of a subscription from a context broker

   - **Query parameters**